mila-iqia/mila-docs/docs/Theory_cluster_batch_scheduling.rst

 instead connect to a login node and add jobs to the workload manager queue.
-Whenever there are resources available to execute these jobs they will be allocated to a compute node and run, which can be immediatly or wait for several days.
+Whenever there are resources available to execute these jobs they will be allocated to a compute node and run, which can be immediately or after a wait of up to several days.

 Anatomy of a job